SiyungCho/seroflow/docs/docs/seroflow.rst

 It is important to understand how the ``Pipeline`` object interacts with a context primarily in the scenarios below.
 However, in most basic cases context objects will not need to be handled by users.

-Please review the [Context](context.md) documentation for further information.
+Please review the :ref:`context` documentation for further information.

 Case 1: Creating Custom Steps
 ^^^^^^^^^^^^^^^^^